Completeness of the space of absolutely and upper integrable functions with values in a semi-normed space: Integration in Semi-Normed Spaces

-In this section, we introduce integration of functions on an interval into semi-normed spaces, building upon results found in \cite{MazaCanoy3} within the context of locally convex topological vector spaces.
-Throughout this paper, we consider functions \(f: \mathcal{I}[a,b] \times [a,b] \rightarrow X\) where \(\mathcal{I}[a,b]\) represents the collection of all non-degenerate closed sub-intervals of \([a,b]\).
-For the rest of the paper, we will focus on a fixed semi-normed space \((X, \rho)\).
+In this section, we introduce integration of functions on an interval with values in semi-normed spaces.
+Our treatment builds on results in \cite{MazaCanoy3} developed in the setting of locally convex topological vector spaces.
+Throughout this paper we consider functions

+where $\mathcal{I}[a,b]$ denotes the collection of non-degenerate closed subintervals of $[a,b]$.
+For the remainder of the paper we fix a semi-normed space $(X,\rho)$.